What is Marketing Attribution?

 - Use a third-party analytics platform

 It’s helpful to use an analytics platform like Daasity as a third-party referee when comparing marketing channel performance.
 Vendors tend to try and make their data look as good as possible.
 Therefore, it’s important to use your own data to do a reality check.
 Know that when you do this, you’ll likely see different ROAS or CPO numbers.

 - Use discount codes

 For brands that do direct response marketing via various channels, discount codes can be an effective way to track attribution especially for channels that don’t have a direct click such as radio ads and podcasts.

 - Use surveys

 When you want to know, ask.
 It’s a good practice to help validate your online data by administering a post-purchase survey to ask customers how they found you.
-Enquire Labs is a great tool that allows you to install a post purchase survey on your order confirmation page asking “How did you hear about us?”
+Fairing is a great tool that allows you to install a post-purchase survey on your order confirmation page and shipping confirmation asking “How did you hear about us?”
 You can blend this data with your click attribution data to get a more accurate view of where customers are learning about your brand.

 - Set the right attribution window

 The attribution window you choose depends on what makes the most sense for your brand’s sales cycle.
 For example, an attribution window for a product or service with a two-month sales cycle would look very different from a product or service that consumers typically make a quick, two-day decision about.
 Having a logical window enables you to track the multiple interactions over a defined period of time that led to the purchase.